 Before a year, it’s water, water, and only water.
-After noticing not only that plastic smell, but also the chlorinated water smell hanging around in the sippys of old, I’m just thrilled to have Berkey water for our third child.
-He’s got life so much better (less toxic, at least) than the older siblings!
-Then again, he’s also more likely to get a Lego in his mouth than a first child, so it all evens out in the end, I suppose.
+After noticing not only that plastic smell, but also the chlorinated water smell hanging around in the sippys of old, I’m just thrilled to have Berkey water now.
+My younger boys have life so much better (less toxic, at least) than the older siblings!

 After age one, water is still the mainstay, but milk should usually make an appearance in sippys unless there’s a dairy allergy or sensitivity.
 I sort of dread that time, just because sippy cups are notoriously so hard to wash.
 I do tend to take out the non-spill valve as soon as I can with milk because it’s one less thing to wash.
 (You know me and my love of dishes, right?)

 Some have mentioned that their sippy cups get a “funk” pretty quickly, and I do remember doing a lot of spraying the valves with vinegar water and hydrogen peroxide water (two of my under-the-sink-cleaners), both of which can help a lot.
 We also put the sippy parts in a basket in our dishwasher, and again, we try to stay away from putting stinky things in them.

 I have a feeling the insulated EcoVessel sippy will be my favorite for milk in a few months, because I’ll feel better about leaving our raw milk in there for a few hours if necessary, or even the half hour or more it takes our family to eat a meal.

 How to Transition Away from A Sippy Cup